 - Follow the process.

 - Meet the deadlines.

 - Ask for help if you need it.
-If you have questions or need help at any time, call the MVP Member Services/Customer Care Center.
+If you have questions or need help at any time, call Member Services.
 Or call your State Health Insurance Assistance Program, a government organization that provides personalized assistance.